jenkins-x/cloud-environments/env-iks/README.md

 # Base Jenkins X IBM Cloud environment

+CAUTION: Current `iks` clusters need `kaniko` if you want to use them for building Docker images in the course of your CI pipeline (which is an essential step to get your applications into your JX k8s cluster).
+This is not yet implemented, cf. https://github.com/jenkins-x/jx/issues/3971.

 ## Prerequisites

 * Make yourself familiar with the general Jenkins-X (JX) setup: https://jenkins-x.io/documentation/